 Try and make your shower a few minutes shorter.
 Turn off the tap when brushing your teeth.
 And fill your bathtub a little less.

-There is a growing realization that the meat industry is a major contributor to global warming, not just because of the clearing of forests to create pastures for the animals, but also because of the methane produced by the animals during digestion—and methane seems to be a much more potent greenhouse gas than CO2.
+There is a growing realization that the meat industry is a major contributor to global warming.
+This isn’t just because of the clearing of forests to create pastures (and grow food) for the animals, but also because of the methane produced by the animals during digestion.
+And methane seems to be a much more potent greenhouse gas than CO2.
 That means even a small amount of methane can have a much more significant global warming effect than a much larger amount of CO2.
 So, any reduction in the production of meat can have an immediate effect in reducing global warming.

 (Aside: A large percentage of the land currently under cultivation is used to grow food for livestock.
 Imagine if that land were used to grow food for people instead!)